 The week of FYSOP is jam packed.
 Students’ schedules will be filled from 8 AM breakfast until dinner ending at 7 PM each evening.
 Monday evening students have the option of eating with their parents, but all students will need to report to Marsh Plaza by 7 PM.
 Additionally, each night during the week of FYSOP has a different series of events that last till 11 PM and even midnight.
 While the events are not mandatory, the students are strongly encouraged to attend and interact with other freshmen and transfer students participating in the program.
 Students will have plenty of time to set up their room, get their books and get adjusted and ready for school the weekend after FYSOP.

-Are students still able to join BU Bands if they partipate in FYSOP?
+Are students still able to join the BU Marching Band if they participate in FYSOP?

-Any FYSOP participants that are interested in joining the BU Band can still do so after FYSOP!!
-Please contact Aaron Goldberg, Director of Athletic Bands, at email@example.com
+Any FYSOP participants that are interested in joining the BU Marching Band can still do so after FYSOP if they are a percussionist or color guard member.
+If interested in joining after FYSOP, please contact Aaron Goldberg, Director of Athletic Bands, at email@example.com

-What does a student do if he/she needs to ship a package to BU prior to arrival?
+What does a student do if he or she needs to ship a package to BU prior to arrival?